aiishwarrya/nasscom-digital-vlsi-soc/README.md

 #### 2. **Buffering and Repeaters:**
    - Buffers and repeaters are strategically placed along the clock tree to drive the signal across large distances without distortion or delay.
    - These elements help address signal integrity challenges like cross-talk and excessive capacitance.

 ---
-Here’s the content in your GitHub format:

----